Blockchain-Technology-Lab/consensus-decentralization/README.md

 ## Contributing

-To add a new project, first store the raw data under `input/<project_name>_raw_data.json`.

 In the directory `helpers/pool_information` store a file named `<project_name>.json` that contains the relevant pool information (see the [mapping documentation](https://blockchain-technology-lab.github.io/pooling-analysis/mappings/) for details on the file's structure).

-In the directory `parsers` create a file named `<project_name>_parser.py` and a corresponding class, or reuse an existing parser if it is fit for purpose.
+In the directory `parsers` create a file named `<project_name>_parser.py` and a corresponding class, or reuse an existing parser if fit for purpose.
 The class should inherit from the `DefaultParser` class of `default_parser.py` and override its `parse` method.

 In the directory `mappings` create a file named `<project_name>_mapping.py` and a corresponding class, or reuse an existing mapping.
-The class should inherit from the `Mapping` class of `mapping.py` and override its `process` method, which takes as input a time period in the form `yyyy-mm-dd`, e.g., '2022' for the year 2022, '2022-11' for the month November 2022, '2022-11-12' for the day 12 November 2022, and returns a dictionary of the form `{'<entity name>': <number of resources>}` and outputs a csv file of mapped data.
+The class should inherit from the `Mapping` class of `mapping.py` and override its `process` method, which takes as input a time period in the form `yyyy-mm-dd` (e.g., '2022' for the year 2022, '2022-11' for the month November 2022, '2022-11-12' for the day 12 November 2022) and returns a dictionary of the form `{'<entity name>': <number of resources>}` and outputs a csv file of mapped data.

-In the script `run.py`, import the newly created parser and mapping classes and assign them to the project's name in the dictionary `ledger_mapping` and `ledger_parser`.
+In the script `run.py`, import the parser and mapping classes of the new project and assign them to the project's name in the dictionary `ledger_mapping` and `ledger_parser`.
 Note that you should provide an entry in the `ledger_mapping` and `ledger_parser` regardless of whether you are using a new or existing mapping or parser.

-To analyze a csv of mapped data using an existing metric, run `python <metric_name>.py <path_to_mapped_data_file>.csv`.
+To analyze a csv of mapped data using an existing metric, run `python <metric_name>.py <path_to_mapped_csv_data_file>`.

 To add a new metric, create a relevant script in `metrics` and import the metric function in the script `run.py`.